LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/advanced-block-properties/turn-block-on-off.md

 First create your block template.
 This is the base block that will be used to create the on and off blocks.

-In this example I use built-in Minecraft models to avoid creating new models just for this example.&#x20;
+In this example I use built-in Minecraft models to avoid creating new models just for this example.

 ```yaml
 info: